PanyukovNN/reactive-jdbc-adapter/README.md

 # reactive-jdbc-adapter

 Simple reactive adapter for CrudRepository

-Decorates CurdRepository in such way that all methods return reactive types and delegate processing to dedicated Scheduler, which prevents reactive flow from blocking operations.
+Decorates CurdRepository methods to make them return reactive types.

+Methods processing delegates to dedicated Scheduler, which prevents reactive flow from blocking operations.

 ### How to use adapter